ton-community/ton-docs/docs/v3/concepts/dive-into-ton/go-from-ethereum/blockchain-services.md

 The TON blockchain includes an embedded domain name system called the TON DNS.
 This service allows users to register human-readable domain names for smart contracts, websites, or other online content.
 Such a device facilitates interaction with **decentralized applications (DApps)** and other resources on the TON blockchain.
 The DNS system in TON functions similarly to traditional Internet DNS systems, but its decentralized nature eliminates the need for a centralized authority to control and manage domain names, thereby reducing the risks of censorship, fraud, and domain name hijacking.

-## WWW

-TON WWW is a part of the TON blockchain that allows you to create and interact with decentralized websites directly through the blockchain.
-Unlike traditional websites, websites on TON are accessible via special URLs ending in `.ton` and support unique hyperlinks of the `ton://` format that allow transactions and other operations directly from the URL.

-One of the key features of TON WWW is the ability to bind crypto wallets to domain names directly.
+One of the key feature of TON DNS is the ability to bind crypto wallets to domain names directly.
 This ability allows users to send cryptocurrency to addresses like `alice.place.ton` without additional details.
 This feature simplifies the process of donations and payments, making it more intuitive and convenient.

 ## Proxy